My mission statement

 15 - Don’t take yourself too seriously

 Pride, when unconstrained, is one of the most detrimental feelings a person can have.
 Another common stumbling block is the fear of being wrong.
-Never allow pride or the fear of failure limit your actions.
+Never let pride or the fear of failure limit your actions.
 Learn to laugh at yourself.
 Humor is a great way to keep your pride in check.

 These two common feelings (pride and fear), are also major sources of insecurities; they force you to hide your feelings and isolate you from other people.
 So laugh as much as you can, let people in.
 Develop a good sense of humor—and since you are not the funniest person in the world—make sure you surround yourself with humorous people and situations.
 Make yourself approachable through little acts of kindness and humor.